cesperian/cesperian/README.md

 A Netflix clone for my favorite movie critic, (reviews instead of video).
 You don't realize just how much detail is in a site until you attempt to replicate it.

 _I’m currently learning:_
-NGRx, advanced Angular Routing and Security.
+NgRx, advanced Angular Routing and Security.

 _I’m looking to collaborate on:_
 Full stack work, pro bono, for a charitable organization.